Jussie Smollett, the Empire star who was convicted on five counts of disorderly conduct in 2021, has had his conviction overturned.

 In January of 2019, Smollett claimed he was the victim of a hate crime perpetrated by two brothers due to him being Black and gay.
 Within a month, Smollett was arrested after evidence came to light that his claim was a hoax.
 In March of 2019, the actor was indicted on multiple counts, including falsifying a police report.

 The brothers, Ola and Abimbola Osundairo, who worked with Smollet as extras on Empire, told authorities that Smollett had paid them $3,500 each to fake an attack.
 Cook County prosecutors agreed not to prosecute Smollet after he agreed to community service.
-However, then-Chicago Mayor Rahm Emmanuel objected to the agreement.
+However, the then-Chicago Mayor Rahm Emmanuel objected to the agreement.
 Later, federal prosecutors revived the case and charged Smollett again, according to NBC News.

 Throughout it all, Smollett maintained his innocence, claiming he was truly attacked and the brothers in question had lied to the police about him paying them.